ObengKojo23/chinook-sql-analytics/README.md

 ## 📝 Executive Summary

-Our digital music store (Chinook) continues to grow, but management faces challenges in understanding customer behavior, sales performance, and catalog utilization.
-We have large volumes of transactional and catalog data, yet actionable insights are missing.
+Our digital music store (Chinook) continues to grow, but management faces challenges in understanding key performance drivers across customer behavior, sales performance, and catalog utilization.
+While we collect large volumes of transactional and catalogue data, actionable insights are missing.

-This project delivers a **comprehensive, SQL-driven analysis** of the [Chinook Database]([https://github.com/lerocha/chinook-database](https://github.com/ObengKojo23/chinook-sql-analytics/tree/main/dataset)), a sample dataset representing a digital music store.
-As the **data analyst**, my task was to transform raw transaction and catalog data into **actionable insights** that inform management decisions on:
+To address this gap, I am tasked as **the analyst** to conduct a **comprehensive SQL-driven analysis** of the[Chinook Database](https://github.com/ObengKojo23/chinook-sql-analytics/tree/main/dataset).
+This analysis aims to transform raw transaction and catalog data into **actionable insights** that inform management decisions on:

 - **Customer segmentation & retention**
 - **Revenue trends & product performance**
 - **Pricing & basket behavior**
 - **Catalogue optimization**
 - **Team performance (support reps)**

-This analysis will form the foundation for **data-informed decision-making** across marketing, sales, and content teams, ensuring that our strategies are backed by evidence rather than assumptions.
+The outcomes of this project provide management with a clear, evidence-based view of the business.
+Insights will form the foundation for **data-informed decision-making** across marketing, sales, and content teams, ensuring that our strategies are backed by evidence rather than assumptions.

-This repository demonstrates the full workflow — from **business problem framing** to **SQL analysis** to **executive recommendations** — in a format that is reproducible and recruiter-friendly.
+This repository demonstrates the full workflow, from **business problem framing** to **SQL analysis** to **executive recommendations** — in a format that is reproducible.

----

 ---